Time for Union Renewal

 Starting the Conversation: Part Two

 The feelings and thoughts expressed here are mine, based on conversations I've had with union activists and union staff over the past several years.
 They reflect many of our lives in Canada's labour movement: some of what we've experienced, a few things we've learned, and what we hope for on the subject of union renewal, which many have called for but which, for the most part, continues to elude us.
 The following 10 ideas, plus those found in part one of this article, are meant to help start the discussion.
 [Part 1 is featured in Our Times' Labour Day/Fall 2012 double issue, Vol. 31 No.4/5, with photographs by John Maclennan.]
-Send your feedback to Our Times.

 1) BUILD A NEW SCHOOL OF LEARNING